ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The handler adds the retrieved Client's public key to the stored list of public keys stored for the group identified by GROUPNAME.
 If such list already includes a public key for the Client, but a different public key is specified in the 'client_cred' field, then the handler MUST replace the old public key in the list with the one specified in the 'client_cred' field.

-* The handler returns a 2.01 (Created) response, containing the symmetric group keying material, the group policies and the public keys of the current members of the group, if the KDC manages those and the Client requested them.
+* The handler returns a success response, containing the symmetric group keying material; the group policies; and the public keys of the current members of the group, if the KDC manages those and the Client requested them.

+The response message MUST have response code 2.01 (Created) if the Client has been added to the list of group members in this joining exchange (see above), or 2.04 (Changed) otherwise, i.e., if the Client is re-joining the group without having left it.

-The response message also contains the URI path to the sub-resource created for that node in a Location-Path CoAP option.
-The response MUST have Content-Format application/ace-groupcomm+cbor.
+The response message MUST include the Location-Path CoAP option, specifying the URI path to the sub-resource associated to the client, i.e. "/ace-group/GROUPNAME/nodes/NODENAME".

+The response message MUST have Content-Format application/ace-groupcomm+cbor.
 The payload of the response is formatted as a CBOR map, which MUST contain the following fields and values.

 * 'gkty', identifying the key type of the 'key' parameter.
 The set of values can be found in the "Key Type" column of the "ACE Groupcomm Key Types" Registry.
 Implementations MUST verify that the key type matches the application profile being used, if present, as registered in the "ACE Groupcomm Key Types" registry.